 When there is objective evidence of impairment loss, the Group takes into consideration the estimation of future cash flows expected to arise from the settlement of the finance lease receivables and fair value of the pledged assets less cost to sell.
 The amount of the impairment loss is measured as the difference between the asset's carrying amount and higher of the present value of estimated future cash flows (excluding future credit losses that have not been incurred) discounted at the financial asset's original effective interest rate (i.e. the effective interest rate computed at initial recognition) and the fair value of the pledged assets less cost to sell.
+The fair value of the pledged assets is determined with reference to the relevant market information or valuation result performed by independent valuer.
 Where the actual future cash flows or the net selling price of the pledged assets are less than expected, a material impairment loss may arise.

-During the year ended 31 December 2013, no impairment loss has been recognised for finance lease receivables (2012: Nil).
-As at 31 December 2013, the carrying amount of finance lease receivables is HK\$505,781,000 (2012: HK\$502,952,000).
+During the year ended 31 December 2014, no impairment loss has been recognised for finance lease receivables (2013: Nil).
+As at 31 December 2014, the carrying amount of finance lease receivables is HK\$523,676,000 (2013: HK\$505,781,000).